papachristoumarios/llm-network-formation/README.md

 ## Installing Dependencies

+The installation on a normal desktop computer should take a few minutes.
 To install the required packages use

 ```bash
 pip install -r requirements.txt